mlearnfab/pyweb/_sources/intro.md

 To register for the course:

-- Create a login at the [Moodle website](https://mlfab.moodlecloud.com)
+- Create a login at the [Moodle website](https://mlfab.moodlecloud.com).
+Click the button "Create New Account."
-- Email pythonfab@gmail.com that you wish to register for Python for Absolute Beginners, Level I
+- After you have created a new account, email pythonfab@gmail.com that you wish to register for Python for Absolute Beginners, Level I.

+## <font color="maroon">Course Web Site (Moodle)</font>

+Approximately 24 hours after registration, you will receive access to the Moodle course web site.
+The course web site will contain all the instructional resources you will need for the course.
+If you are having difficulty, please email: pythonfab@gmail.com.

+## <font color="maroon">Course Web Site (Moodle)</font>

-You can register for online interactive events (including orientation sessions) at the [Meetup Web Page](https://www.meetup.com/python-for-absolute-beginners/).
+You can register for online interactive events at the [Meetup Web Page](https://www.meetup.com/python-for-absolute-beginners/).